 Roles and Data Access

-1. Assign a Role to the user.
-Roles specify what areas and information a user can access in PracSuite.
-For details on creating Roles, see our Setting Up Roles article.
+For full details on creating Roles, see our Setting Up Roles article.

-• General - If a user's Role permits them to access the Appointment Book, these settings control what businesses, professions or practitioners this user will see when they visit the Appointment Book.
+General & Appointment Book - If a user's Role permits them to access the Appointment Book, these settings control what businesses, professions or practitioners this user will see when they visit the Appointment Book.

 Note that the above settings are global rules for all patient files.
 Separate to these settings, clinical note sharing tools at the patient file level are available where providing access to practitioner's clinical notes across all patient files is inappropriate.